asdfjkl/pgn2dcg/README.md

 * It is fully binary.
 Files are much smaller compared to PGN and operations on binary files are much more performant.
 * It is designed to efficiently support basic database operations (e.g. quickly deleting or replacing a game in a large database).
 * It allows to create a very simple parser.
 There is no need for e.g. complex XML decoders or schemes.
 * **No move generator / chess logic is necessary!**.
 No PerfT tests.
 No endless debugging.
-No trying to recreate the precies move-generator from a specific implementation.
+No trying to recreate the precise move-generator from a specific implementation.
 No messing around with bitboards.
-All this is especially important for intepreted and web-languages, where implementing a performant move generator is no trivial task.
+All this is especially important for interpreted and web-languages, where implementing a performant move generator is no trivial task.
 * Extendibility.
 Database program authors can easily add features without violating the standard, by e.g. creating/using additional indexing files or memory mapping to increase search speed for certain operations (like an opening tree etc.).
 * Similar additional info (i.e. visual board annotations, images) can be stored by adding additional program-specific files without violating this standard.

-These advantages come with a few distadvantages.
+These advantages come with a few disadvantages.
 Especially the following two should be mentioned:
 * In the current standard, there is no support for Chess960, Bughouse or other variants - it's chess only.
 This decision is the result of trying to balance implementation complexity (to allow easy adoption) and feature-richness.
 * Some space is wasted compared to more optimized database implementations.
 Again this is a conscious design decision to allow easier implementation.

 Concerning the latter, moves are here stored with the originating square, the target square, and the potential promoting piece.
 This encoding is straight forward and requires two bytes per move.
 Hence, parsing is easy since no chess-logic or move generation needs to be implemented to parse and display games (think e.g. a web-interface to a database-file).
 On the other hand, chess moves can be stored in a more compact fashion, requiring only one byte (or even less).

-Nevertheless the saved space is neglibile.
+Nevertheless the saved space is negligible.
 Let's take the ChessBase Mega-Database, which stores approximately 6.7 million games and can be considered the biggest chess database available today.
 Assume that on average a chess game contains 40 moves.
 Comparing a more optimal encoding and the much simpler encoding of this standard we have:

 * 6.7 million games * 40 moves * 1 Byte per move = 268 megabytes for the optimized database and